-PRELIMINARY (13) HISTORICAL CONSOLIDATED VIDEOCONFERENCING SYSTEMS PRODUCTS DIVISION OPERATIONS (14) ADJUSTED VTEL CORPORATION
+PRELIMINARY(13) HISTORICAL CONSOLIDATED REMOVE VIDEOCONFERENCING SYSTEMS PRODUCTS DIVISION OPERATIONS(14) ADJUSTED VTEL CORPORATION

+(UNAUDITED)

-Sales Cost of Goods Sold \$18,055 \$ 9,589 \$ 8,466
+Sales Cost of Goods Sold Ş \$ Ş

-12,052 6,412 5,640

-Gross Margin Selling, General and Administrative Research and Development Restructure 6,003 3,177 2,826
+Gross Margin Selling, General and Administrative Research and Development Restructure

-7,473 4,562 2,911

-2,131 1,354 777

-818 0 818

-Total Expenses Operating Income Interest Income Other Investment Income 10,422 5,916 4,506
+Total Expenses Operating Income

+Interest Income Other Investment Income
-(4,419) (2,739) (1,680)

-117 5 112

-1,732 9 1,723

-Pretax Income Loss (2,570) (2,725) 155
+Pretax Income Loss Provision for Tax

-0 0 3 (14)

-Net Income (Loss) \$(2,570) \$(2,725) \$ 152
+Net Income (Loss) \$ ====== \$ ====== \$ ======

-===== ====== =====

-- (1) \$500,000 in cash, payable at the closing of the asset purchase agreement. - (2) Represents the carrying value of inventory used or held for use in the videoconferencing systems products division as recorded on the accounting books of our company, less the applicable reserves and write-downs.
+(1) \$500,000 in cash, payable at the closing of the asset purchase agreement.

+- (2) Represents the carrying value of inventory used or held for use in the videoconferencing systems products division as recorded on the accounting books of our company, less the applicable reserves and write-downs, which books shall be kept in accordance with generally accepted accounting principles.
 The inventory includes all work-in-progress, raw materials, finished goods and depot finished goods.
-The videoconferencing systems products division has been segregated by reference to the facilities at Waterford Centre in Austin, Texas, and the leased facilities located in Indianapolis, Indiana, Iselin, New Jersey, Independence, Ohio, and Beijing China. - (3) See the explanation at footnote (12).

-- (4) A secured subordinated promissory note in the original principal amount of \$2,025,000, due 90 days after the closing date of the asset purchase agreement, subject to adjustment as described under the heading "The Asset Purchase Agreement -- Consideration."
+The videoconferencing systems products division has been segregated by reference to the facilities at Waterford Centre in Austin, Texas, and the leased facilities located in Indianapolis, Indiana, Iselin, New Jersey, Independence, Ohio, and Beijing China. - (3) See the explanation at footnote (12). - (4) A secured subordinated promissory note in the original amount of \$2,025,000, due 90 days after closing date of the asset purchase agreement, subject to adjustment as described under the heading "The Asset Purchase Agreement -- Consideration."
 In general, the note is subject to a closing adjustment based upon the value of the inventory as of the date of the closing, and is decreased in an amount equal to vacation accrual of the videoconferencing systems products division.
 See footnote (5), where the value of the note has been reduced by the assumed vacation accrual of the employees of the videoconferencing systems products division - (5) The \$2,025,000 promissory note shall be reduced by the vacation accrual of the employees of the videoconferencing systems products division, as discussed in footnote (4). - (6) Represents the net book value, in accordance with generally accepted accounting principles, of fixed assets used or held for use in the videoconferencing systems products division.
 Fixed assets include machinery, equipment, tools, motor vehicles, furniture, furnishings, leasehold improvements, office equipment, supplies, plant, spare parts, and other tangible or intangible personal property which are owned or, to the extent assignable, leased by our company and which are used or held for use primarily in the videoconferencing systems products division.